Fire Nakji and Red Bell Pepper

 one tablespoon of sesame oil

-In a bowl, mix prepared garlic cloves, ginger, mint, and basil leaves with Korean red pepper flakes, brown sugar, tamari, and sesame oil.
-Add prepared octopus minor and red bell pepper.
-Cover and refrigerate for at least 2 hours.
+In a bowl, combine the sliced garlic, minced ginger, mint, and basil with the Korean red pepper flakes, brown sugar, tamari, and sesame oil.
+Add the prepared baby octopus and red bell pepper.
+Toss to coat evenly, cover, and refrigerate for at least two hours.

 Comments